Having the right skills & a diverse skillset ensures that we continue to grow and succeed at work and in life.

 Essential skills are the skills people use to carry out a wide variety of everyday life and work tasks.
 These skills have been reviewed and further developed with the assistance of key stakeholders to focus on skills that Canadians need to adapt and thrive in today’s economy.

 Why are these skills so important?

-- Essential skills are used in nearly every job and at different levels of complexity.
+- "Skills for Success" are used in nearly every job and at different levels of complexity.

 - provide the foundation for learning all other skills

 - enable people to evolve with their jobs and adapt to workplace change

 - Problem solving

 - Creativity and innovation